lokavinashh2004/gdg-online-exam/README.md

-GDG Interview Website 🎤💻
+**# GDG Exam Website 🎓💻**

-Overview
+## Overview
-This website is designed to help candidates prepare for GDG (Google Developer Groups) interviews by providing essential resources, questions, and insights.
+The **GDG Exam Website** is designed to conduct online exams efficiently.
+It provides a user-friendly platform for students to take tests while enabling administrators to manage and analyze results seamlessly.

-Features
+## Features
-✅ Curated GDG interview questions
-✅ Interactive practice sessions
+✅ Conduct online exams with ease
+✅ User-friendly interface for students and admins
-✅ AI-powered suggestions
+✅ AI-powered analytics for performance tracking
 ✅ Responsive design for all devices

-How to Use
+## How to Use
-Open the website in your browser.
+1. Open the website in your browser.
-Browse the interview questions and topics.
-Use the practice section to test your knowledge.
+3. Students can take exams and submit responses.

-Tech Stack
+## Tech Stack
-Frontend: HTML, CSS, JavaScript
+- **Frontend:** HTML, CSS, JavaScript
-Backend: (Mention if applicable)
-Database: (Mention if applicable)
+- **Backend:** (python)
+- **Database:** Firebase (or mention if different)

-Deployment
+## Deployment
-The website is hosted on GitHub Pages / Netlify (mention where it's deployed).
+The website is hosted on **Netlify**.

-Contributing
+## Contributing
-If you'd like to contribute, feel free to fork the repository and submit a pull request.
+Want to contribute?
+Fork the repository, make improvements, and submit a pull request.

-License
+## License
-This project is licensed under MIT License.
+This project is licensed under the **MIT License**.